Shuib Abdullah

 Adds an Extra Step

 While it's a beneficial security measure, the verification process adds an extra step that users have to complete.
-This could deter some potential subscribers or customers who prefer a more streamlined experience.
+This could deter some potential subscribers or customers who prefer a more streamlined experience or are hesitant about entering their email on websites in general.

 Technical Errors